CancerGenome/Bioinformatics_Pipeline/GATK_SNVCalling/README.md

+# Caveat

+  This README is a lite version.
+If you want to see more details on each command line, please go to Doc folder

 # Introduction
 - All data were aligned to reference genome GRCh37 (hg19) with bwa 0.7.17 mem. <br>
 - We followed the GATK (4.0.5.1) SNV calling best practices (https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) and only two parameters were changed to accommodate computational resources (--max_records_in_ram and --max-reads-per-alignment-start). <br>